devansh-tewari-15/Servlets-Quiz/README.md

 # 📚 Quiz Webapp

-A dynamic web-based quiz application built using **Java Servlets** and **JSP**, designed to test users on Servlet-related concepts.
+A dynamic web-based quiz application built using **Java Servlets** and **HTML**, designed to test users on Servlet-related concepts.
 The application is session-aware, tracks user progress, evaluates answers, and presents a final result.

 ---